Haybusak University of Yerevan: Education

 Stage: Bachelor's degree (4 years), Master (2 years).
+MD (doctor of medicine) program is 6 years.
 University students take to Armenia and foreign citizens: Education is conducted in three languages: Armenian, Russian and English.
 University graduates are working in Armenia and international public and private institutions and organizations.

+Accreditation

+Yerevan Haybusak University is listed in the World Directory of Medical Schools (WDOMS) and is approved by the Educational Commission for Foreign Medical Graduates (ECFMG), the Foundation for Advancement of International Medical Education and Research (FAIMER), and the World Federation for Medical Education (WFME).

 Rector

 The current Rector of the university is Suren Harutyunyan.